 These guys know how to rock and stay true to their foundation.
 They are still young, but certainly have the potential to be a serious act in the future, and even garner recognition among old-time blues-goers and rockers.
 A true delight to see performing live.

-For further information about Desert Mountain Tribe and future events visit here.
+For further information and future events visit Desert Mountain Tribe’s website here.

 Watch the video for Take Me Away here: